-• Modelled Emissions
+Modelled Emissions

-All types of vehicle emissions (Carbon Monoxide, Carbon Dioxide, Nitrous Oxides and Hydrocarbons) reduce under the Transport Strategy.
+All types of vehicle emissions (Carbon Monoxide, Carbon Dioxide, Nitrous Oxides and Hydrocarbons) reduce under the Transport Strategy, in comparison with a do minimum scenario.
 This highlights the air quality improvements associated with the introduction of the Strategy's provisions.